cloudmesh/get/README.md

-# COde devlopment for cloud and storage
+# Code devlopment for cloud and storage

 After you have successfully done the previous step (if the previous step does not succeed do not continue and work with us to figure out what could be wrong),